karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 ### Your style of programming impacts the effectiveness of hot reload

 How you write your code will impact how well hot reload works.
-For example, if you tend to start your game and set lots of variables during startup, which then impacts the gameplay later, then hot reload will work less good since it's not gonna rerun those that initial startup functions.
+For example, if you tend to start your game and set lots of variables during startup, which then impacts the gameplay later, then hot reload will work less good since it's not gonna rerun those initial startup functions.

 On the other hand, thing will work better if your game works by bringing entities into different states, where the code for how to get into each state and how the state is initialized is not predetermined on startup.
 The less precomputed state that you save 'for later' the better things are gonna work.